barry-ha/Audio_QSPI/README.md

 To format Flash memory, you need to **install CircuitPython once**.
 The first time it runs on your Feather M4, it will erase the memory and format the Flash chip in exactly the way we need.
 Note it may take a minute or two to format the first time.

 The subsequent times that CircuitPython is loaded, it will not erase any files.
-Any files written by Arduino IDE programs are available to CircuitPy programs, and vice versa.
+Any files written by Arduino IDE programs are available to CircuitPython programs, and vice versa.

 ## How to Install CircuitPython
 CircuitPython is a programming language designed to simplify experimenting and learning to code on low-cost microcontroller boards.
 With CircuitPython, there is no IDE or special desktop software needed.
 Once your Feather is set up, it will appear as a USB drive named CIRCUITPY in your file system.
 You can open a text editor and start editing code.